Redland City Council is responsible for receiving bulk water from Seqwater and delivering it to residents through its distribution network.

 Redland City Council also conducts regular verification monitoring as part of our Verification Monitoring Program to confirm that our water meets the Australian Drinking Water Guidelines and is safe to drink.
-For more information please see the Redland Water Drinking Water Quality Management Plan(DWQMP) Annual Report 2021-22 [PDF 1.02MB].
+For more information please see the Redland City Council - Drinking Water Service Annual Report 2022-23 (1.86MB)

 Seqwater supply bulk water to all of south-east Queensland, including Redland City Council, as part of the south-east Queensland Water Grid, and administer fluoridation under the Water Fluoridation Regulation 2020.